 Considering a trip to South Korea?
-Set aside that spicy bowl of kimchi for a moment and settle in for a crash course in South Korean lodging choices.
-As a major East Asian tourist destination and convention hub, South Korea is home to an array of accommodation options that include the luxurious and modern, the cozy and conventional … and the downright bizarre.
-(It’s not every day you can boast to your friends about that time you spent the night in a love motel in Seoul.)
-In fact, South Korea has options to suit every budget and virtually every fancy.
+Set aside that spicy bowl of kimchi for a moment and settle in for a crash course about where to stay in South Korea.
+As a major East Asian tourist destination and convention hub, South Korea is home to an array of accommodation options that includes everything from the luxurious and modern to the cozy and conventional to the downright bizarre.
+Indeed, South Korea lodging options will suit every budget, and virtually every fancy.

 The most obvious place to begin your time in South Korea is at a hotel.
-Hotels in South Korea are largely the same as you’ll find at home, and just like those, hotels here vary in standards and service.
-An average room can be quite inexpensive outside major tourist destinations like Seoul, Busan and Jeju Island, but prices may skyrocket depending on the time of year or local events.
+Hotels in South Korea are largely the same as you’ll find at home, and just like those, vary in standards and service.
+An average room can be quite inexpensive outside of major tourist destinations like Seoul, Busan, and Jeju Island, but prices may skyrocket depending on the time of year or local events.

-You can browse hotel listings throughout South Korea on review sites like TripAdvisor.
-Avoid those branded as “tourist” or “business” hotels; quality is often sub-par at best.
-Agoda.com is also an excellent website for hotel booking in South Korea.
+You can browse hotel listings throughout South Korea on review sites like TripAdvisor, SmarterTravel’s parent site.
+Avoid hotels branded as “tourist” or “business”; quality is often subpar at best.
+Agoda is also an excellent website for hotel booking in South Korea.

 South Korea Luxury Hotels

-You’ll find plenty of luxury hotel options in South Korea, operated by many of the same global hospitality chains you’re familiar with back home.
+You’ll find plenty of luxury hotel options in South Korea, operated by many of the same global hospitality chains that you’re familiar with back home.
 If you’re willing to splurge, you’ll have an opportunity to experience legendary Korean hospitality, a king-sized bed, swimming pools, and all the other modern amenities you could ever want.
-Standouts include the JW Marriott Dongdaemun Square Seoul, where the impeccable rooms include marble bathrooms and floor-to-ceiling windows; the Conrad Seoul, known for tremendous services and world-class hospitality; and Lotte Hotel Busan, the most luxurious place to stay in the southern part of the country.
+Standouts include the JW Marriott Dongdaemun Square Seoul, where the impeccable rooms include marble bathrooms and floor-to-ceiling windows; the Conrad Seoul, known for world-class service and hospitality; and the Lotte Hotel Busan, the most luxurious place to stay in the southern part of the country.

 South Korea Resorts

 The resort experience in South Korea can be incredibly unique.
-Sure, you can unwind at a contemporary island resort on the beach in Jeju, but where’s the fun in that?
-Instead, book a stay at the Happy House Santorini, a complex modeled after — you guessed it — the famous Greek island.
-Or cruise (but not really) aboard the Sun Cruise Resort, a giant ship firmly affixed to solid ground in Jeongdongjin, offering a faux deep-sea adventure for the consummate landlover.
+For example, you can cruise (but not really) aboard the Sun Cruise Resort, a giant ship firmly affixed to solid ground in Donghae, offering a faux deep-sea adventure for the consummate land lover.
 South Korea is home to myriad quirky resort properties such as these.

 South Korea Jjimjilbangs

-Hang on — this is not nearly as bad as it sounds.
-In fact, jjimjilbangs, almost always open 24 hours, are an excellent option for weary travelers simply looking for a place to rest for a while.
+Hang on—this is not nearly as bad as it sounds.
+In fact, jjimjilbangs, almost always open 24 hours, are an excellent option for weary travelers who are simply looking for a place to rest awhile.
 These social gathering places include access to steam baths and saunas, so despite sleeping on the floor, you may actually come away feeling rejuvenated.

 South Korea Motels

-Love motels are not usually listed on sites like TripAdvisor, and rarely advertise — the easiest way to find one is to learn to recognize the Korean symbol for love motel, and then inquire within.
-Don’t worry, they’re easy to spot — most marquees and logos include a heart shape somewhere.
+Love motels aren’t usually listed on sites like TripAdvisor, and rarely advertise; the easiest way to find one is to learn to recognize the Korean symbol for love motel, and then inquire within.
+Don’t worry, they’re easy to spot; most marquees and logos include a heart shape somewhere.

 Koreans are famously hospitable.
-Staying at a family-run guesthouse is a great way to peek inside Koreans’ everyday lives; a night at a guesthouse often includes a community breakfast, tea time and more socializing than you’re probably used to when traveling.
-Guesthouses are similar to Western bed and breakfasts, though the term B&B is relatively new to South Korea.
+Staying at a family-run guesthouse is a great way to peek inside Koreans’ everyday lives; a night at a guesthouse often includes a community breakfast, tea time, and more socializing than you’re probably used to when traveling.
+Guesthouses are similar to Western bed and breakfasts, though the term “B&B” is relatively new to South Korea.
 A property advertised as a B&B is probably recently opened and more expensive than a guesthouse.
 To find these types of accommodations in South Korea, try Agoda or TripAdvisor.

 South Korea Hanok Lodging

-A hanok is a traditional Korean building; think clay tiled roofs, massive wooden support beams, overhanging eaves, and plenty of peace and quiet.
-Most often built of wooden materials and sparsely styled, a hanok will usually feature ondol (traditional home) standards, beautiful paper doors and manicured gardens.
+A hanok is a traditional Korean building; think clay-tiled roofs, massive wooden support beams, overhanging eaves, and plenty of peace and quiet.
+Sparsely styled, a hanok will usually feature ondol (traditional home) standards, beautiful paper doors, and manicured gardens.
 More expensive than a guesthouse, a hanok stay is a uniquely Korean experience, and worth the inflated price.

-Some of the best hanok experiences include Hahoe-ri, at the Hahoe Folk Village, Rakkojae in Seoul and the stunning Hyangdan folk house in charming Yangdong.
+Some of the best hanok experiences include Rakkojae Andong, at the Hahoe Folk Village; Rakkojae in Seoul; and the stunning Hyangdan Hanok Guesthouse in charming Gyeongju.
 For many guests, the best part about staying in a traditional hanok is the blissful disconnect from the everyday.
-No TV, no Wi-Fi, no distractions: not something you can say often about visiting South Korea.
+No TV, no Wi-Fi, no distractions—not something you can say often about visiting South Korea.

 South Korea Temple Stays

 Tapsa Temple is an outstanding option for first-time visitors looking for an experience that won’t overwhelm.
-Originally built in a valley near Maisan — Horse Ear Mountain — by a Buddhist hermit, Tapsa features dozens of stone pagodas (some standing more than 30 feet tall), each built by hand over a period of years.
+Originally built by a Buddhist hermit in a valley near Maisan Mountain, Tapsa features dozens of stone pagodas (some more than 30 feet tall), each constructed by hand over a period of years.
 The temple has an almost ethereal air about it, especially at night.
 For more information and to book temple overnights in South Korea, check a website called Templestay.

 South Korea Yeogwans

 Yeogwans were once the most common type of accommodation in Korea.
 These simple rooms are notable for their ondol stylings; instead of a bed, you sleep on a mattress on the floor, which is sometimes heated, sometimes not.
 The supposed explanation?
-Koreans like to travel in groups, and by removing the bed, you can get more people into a room.
+Koreans like to travel in groups.
+By removing the bed, you can get more people into a room.

-Whether this is truth or myth doesn’t matter much: Yeogwans were the standard in travel for generations, though they’re far less popular these days.
+Whether this is truth or myth doesn’t matter much: Yeogwans were the standard in Korean travel for generations, though they’re far less popular these days.
 A night in a yeogwan is pretty cheap, but be prepared to share restroom and dining facilities.
 The cozy minbak (see below) is a step up from the yeogwan.
 Want to try staying in one?
 Yeogwans are frequently listed alongside hostels on major lodging websites, including TripAdvisor.

 South Korea Minbaks

 Cheaper than hotels, a minbak is a family-run outfit that offers modest accommodations.
 Expect a simple room that may or may not feature a bed.
-If your room does not come with a bed, make sure the floor is heated.
+If your room does not come with a bed, make sure that the floor is heated.
 Restroom facilities may be shared, and kitchens are often provided.
 Minbaks vary wildly in comfort and size, so it pays to have a look at your room prior to booking.
+Looking to book one?
 Minbaks are often listed alongside hostels on sites like TripAdvisor.

 South Korea Hostels

 South Korea’s range of hostels is no different from what you might expect to find in other parts of the world.
-The best offer tidy dormitory rooms, shared kitchen facilities, clean bathrooms and community living spaces.
-Most of South Korea’s hostels are located in Seoul; jjimjilbangs are far more popular in other parts of the country.
+The best offer tidy dorm rooms, shared kitchen facilities, clean bathrooms, and community living spaces.
+Most of South Korea’s hostels are in Seoul; jjimjilbangs (see above) are far more popular in other parts of the country.
 Looking to book a hostel in South Korea?
 Try HostelWorld or Hostels.com.